"False"

 • critically reflect upon issues of commitment, collaboration, group dynamics, leadership etc from the social identity point of view,

-• critically reflect upon and apply one of these perspectives on a real-life organizational practice.
+• critically reflect upon and apply one of these themes on a real-life organizational practice.

 Focus of instruction